chamanita/PetClinic-1/Readme.txt

 Code updated to verify GitHub Hook Trigger concept.

-Making a sample change to trigger the Webhook
+Making a sample change to trigger the Webhook by Mani